In 2022, Government statistics showed that increasing numbers of IVAs do not complete. They fail, leaving the borrower back with their debts.

 The FCA is trying to tackle the problem of very poor “advice” by some firms but the FCA only regulates a part of this market – the Insolvency Service needs to take more urgent action to control mis-selling.

-Stepchange – an IVA provider with a much better failure rate than most – has made the following sensible suggestions:
+Stepchange – an IVA provider with a better failure rate than most – has made the following sensible suggestions:

 the current review of insolvency practitioner rules (SIP 3.1) must result in a stronger requirement for individuals to have received appropriate advice before being referred.